epanji/guetor/README.md

   provide title retriever for contents wrapper.

 * [Output](output.lisp)
-  provide system to be inherited by others for lossy data convertion.
+  provide system to be inherited by others for lossy data conversion.

 * [Content-markless](content-markless.lisp)
   provide function to convert Plump DOM to markless format.